GoogleChrome/developer.chrome.com/site/en/blog/renderingng-data-structures/index.md

 Another example is site isolated iframes.
 This embedding is accomplished through _surfaces_.

-When a compositor submits a compositor frame, it is accompanied by an identifier, called a _surface id_, allowing other compositor frames to embed it by reference.
+When a compositor submits a compositor frame, it is accompanied by an identifier, called a _surface ID_, allowing other compositor frames to embed it by reference.
-The newest compositor frame submitted with a particular surface id is stored by Viz.
+The newest compositor frame submitted with a particular surface ID is stored by Viz.
 Another compositor frame can then refer to it later via a _surface draw quad_, and therefore Viz knows what to draw.
-(Note that surface draw quads contain surface ids only, and not textures.)
+(Note that surface draw quads contain surface IDs only, and not textures.)

 ### Intermediate render passes